nghttp2/nghttp2/doc/nghttpx.1.rst

 .. describe:: <PRIVATE_KEY>

     Set  path  to  server's private  key.
-Required unless :option:`-p`\, :option:`--client` or :option:`\--frontend-no-tls` are given.
+Required  unless :option:`--frontend-no-tls` are given.

 .. describe:: <CERT>

     Set  path  to  server's  certificate.
-Required  unless :option:`-p`\, :option:`--client` or  :option:`\--frontend-no-tls` are given.
-To  make OCSP stapling work, this must be absolute path.
+Required  unless :option:`--frontend-no-tls`  are  given.
+To make  OCSP  stapling work, this must be an absolute path.

 OPTIONS